openedx/edx-proctoring/docs/testing/test_plan.md

 - [ ] An interstitial is shown notifying the learner their exam time has expired and answers have been automatically submitted.
 - [ ] If you modified `time allotted` please reset it to the initial value

-#### A learner is given limted time if stating a exam that is nearly due
+#### A learner is given limted time if starting a exam that is nearly due
 - [ ] In studio, verify `time allotted` for the exam is greater than 5 minutes
 - [ ] In studio, set the due date for the exam to 5 minutes from now
 - [ ] Log in as a verified learner and navigate to the timed exam section